Career and College Planning

 This Web site teaches Internet basics in everyday language.
 From plugging in a modem to designing a Web page, you'll find help on just about every Internet topic.
 Access resources, articles, and tutorials about the Internet; a helpful Net Glossary is just a click away if you run across an unfamiliar term.

 You'll find more than just word definitions, synonyms, idioms, and related words using this online dictionary and thesaurus.
-Have some fun while improving your vocabulary, spelling skills, and knowledge of the English language with Word Games, Word of the Day, and transcripts of the daily radio broadcast Word for the Wise.
+Have some fun while improving your vocabulary, spelling skills, and knowledge of the English language with Word Games, Word of the Day, and even the Word of the Day.

 Earn your diploma from the Vocabulary University by playing SAT-type word puzzles.
 This site aims to blend fun and learning into vocabulary-building exercises.
 Visit Word City, a "city" of root-word buildings, or travel to the Championship Playoffs for some challenging word puzzles.